mathesar-foundation/mathesar-wiki/team/worklogs/kriti.md

 # Working on
 - Catch up on GitHub PR review
-- Figure out current state of projects and next steps for release
 - Go through [installation feedback](https://github.com/centerofci/mathesar/discussions/3108) and create GitHub issues for action items.
 - Also go through General channel feedback and create issues or other follow ups